mapbox/mason/README.md

 6. Build and Publish your package.

-    Use Mason's `trigger` command to tell Travis to build, test, and publish your new package to the S3 bucket specified in Mason.
-By default this S3 bucket is set to a Mapbox-managed S3 bucket called `mason-binaries`.
+    Use Mason's `trigger` command to tell Travis to build, test, and publish your new package to the S3 bucket specified in `mason.sh`.

     `./mason trigger my_new_package 0.1.0`

-7. Check your S3 bucket to see that your package exists.
+7. Check S3 to verify your package exists.

-    The location of your package depends on how you configured Mason (see [Configuration](#configuration)) and the type of package you published.
-For example if you published your package to the default S3 bucket (`mason-binaries`) and it's a header-only package, you can find your package here:

-    `aws s3 ls s3://mason-binaries/headers/my_new_package/0.1.0.tar.gz`

 ## Using a package

-1. First make sure you followed the [Mason installation](#installation) instructions.

-2. Depending on which tools you use and how you decide to structure your project, you **may** need to update your Mason install in order to see all the available packages.
-If you use a structure like:

-    * [hpp-skel](https://github.com/mapbox/hpp-skel) - you will need to update your Mason version in `scripts/setup.sh`
-    * [node-cpp-skel](https://github.com/mapbox/node-cpp-skel) - you don't have to update Mason because it'll look directly at the S3 bucket for available packages

-3. Now you can just run the [mason install](#install) command providing it the library and version you wish to install.
+Mason has two clients for installing and working with packages:

+* **Mason cli** - comes bundled with the Mason project, see [Usage](#usage) for commands

+    For example [hpp-skel](https://github.com/mapbox/hpp-skel) uses the Mason cli client and requires that the Mason version in [scripts/setup.sh](https://github.com/mapbox/hpp-skel/blob/044187fdfc441cf9db57a3c1b03972eee6882a9b/scripts/setup.sh#L6) be updated in order to stay up-to-date with the latest available packages.

+* **[mason-js](https://github.com/mapbox/mason-js)** - a separate Node.js client with its own installation and usage instructions

+    For example [node-cpp-skel](https://github.com/mapbox/node-cpp-skel) uses the mason-js client and pulls packages directly from S3.

+_Note: The install command syntax will differ depending on the client you use._

 ## Mason internals